tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 ![Screenshot of AWS S three bucket showing list of successfully uploaded files](./node-cicd-pipeline-s3-uploaded-files.png)

-And if you move to Elastic Beanstalk you should see your application running or perhaps in start-up.
+And if you navigate to Elastic Beanstalk you should see your application running or perhaps in start-up.

 ![Screenshot of AWS elastic beanstalk showing the running environment just deployed](./node-cicd-pipeline-eb-running-environment.png)

 So there you go!
 If that all went well now you have a completely automated CI/CD pipeline.
 Every time you push to your master branch your repo will be tested, built, and deployed automatically.
 You can change the triggers if you like depending on your workflow to instead trigger on pull request or whatever else.

-This workflow is specific for a NodeJS app being deployed to AWS Elastic Beanstalk but it can be adapted to basically any software stack and cloud provider.
+This workflow is specific for a Node app being deployed to AWS Elastic Beanstalk but it can be adapted to basically any software stack and cloud provider.
+[Github has many Actions](https://github.com/actions) you can leverage for all kinds of things, and a lot of third parties are creating their own actions for their software as well.

+Automate all the things!